skrysmanski/devlog/content/articles/vagrant/vagrant-tutorial.md

 ---
 title: Vagrant Tutorial - From Nothing To Multi-Machine
-date: 2016-09-29T20:55:00+01:00
+date: 2016-10-02
 topics:
 - vagrant
-draft: true
 ---

 As developers, we sometimes want to quickly test some software.
 Instead of installing it directly on our developer machine, it's better to install it in a virtual machine (VM).
-But if you don't have a VM ready, setting one up usally takes a lot of time - and there goes your productivity.
+But if you don't have a VM ready, setting one up usually takes a lot of time - and there goes your productivity.

 Fortunately, there is a solution: [Vagrant](https://www.vagrantup.com)